ERTP Introduction

 - Create a

-for the asset kind you'll receive.
-Note: You do not need access to the kind'smint
+pursefor the asset kind you'll receive.
+Note: You do not need access to the kind'smintto do this. - Receive the message with the

 # Security properties

-method which takes a payment
+An ERTP purse has a deposit method which takes a payment

 as its argument.
-It first checks that the payment
+It first checks that the payment is

-genuine and the same asset kind as the purse
+genuine and the same asset kind as the purse (any individual

-can only hold one kind of asset, which is set on
+purse or payment can only hold one kind of asset, which is set on

-might hold Quatloos, meaning it couldn't
+their creation.
+So a purse might hold Quatloos, meaning it couldn't

 hold Moola or any other non-Quatloo asset).
 Note: Quatloos and Moola are both